ietf-wg-privacypass/base-drafts/draft-ietf-privacypass-architecture.md

 generated nonce, and public key for the Issuer, all of which are the Client's private input to the protocol and ultimately bound to an output Token;
 see Section 2.2. of {{HTTP-Authentication}} for details.
-Future specifications may change or exten the Client's input to the issuance protocol to produce Tokens with a different structure.
+Future specifications may change or extend the Client's input to the issuance protocol to produce Tokens with a different structure.

 The issuance protocol itself can be any interactive protocol between Client,